MicrosoftDocs/Devices-docs/surface-hub/surface-hub-recover-reset.md

 ## Recover Surface Hub 2S with a USB recovery drive

-Use the **Surface Hub 2S - Windows 10 Team 2020 Update 2** recovery image.
+Use the **Windows 10 Team 2020 Update 2** recovery image.

 >[!NOTE]
 >The **Surface Hub 2S - Windows 10 Team 2020 Update 2** recovery image should only be installed on Surface Hub 2S devices.
 The image is not supported on Surface Hub 3 devices or Surface Hub 2S devices that have installed the [Surface Hub 3 Pack](surface-hub-3-pack-faq.md).

 ## Recover Surface Hub 3 or Hub 2S devices with Surface Hub 3 Pack

-Use the **Surface Hub 3 - Windows 11 IoT Enterprise with the Microsoft Teams Rooms on Windows experience** recovery image.
+Use the **Windows 11 IoT Enterprise with the Microsoft Teams Rooms on Windows experience** recovery image.

 ### Recovery from a USB drive